nabaxo/janq/README.md

-# janq - The Janky Quake-Style Terminal Manager, Rust Edition
+# janq - The Janky Quake-Style Terminal Manager sloperated in Rust

 ## janq is 100%, unadultareted vibe coded slop.
 User discretion is advised.